thelfer/mfem-mgis/docs/paper/joss/paper.md

 parallel solvers (including matrix-free ones), preconditioners, and native support for adaptive non-conforming mesh refinement (AMR).

-## MFEM-based thermo-mechanical solver for nuclear fuel simulations
+## MFEM-based Thermo-Mechanical Solver for Nuclear Fuel Simulations

 Originating from the applied mathematics and parallel computing communities, `MFEM` offers both performance and a large panel of advanced mathematical features.
 In particular,